County Adult Nutrition Site Supervisor

 Full Job Description

-This part-time position is responsible for assisting in establishing and supervising Nutrition Sites in Elkhart and/or Kosciusko Counties, the training of Site Directors and volunteers, auditing paperwork, performing site inspections, assisting with finding suitable rent-free facilities for the site locations, providing community outreach, programming for the various sites based on client and program needs, covering for site director absence, as needed, due to vacation, illness or lack of staff, along with other duties as they are assigned.
+This Full-time position is responsible for assisting in establishing and supervising Nutrition Sites in Elkhart and/or Kosciusko Counties, the training of Site Directors and volunteers, auditing paperwork, performing site inspections, assisting with finding suitable rent-free facilities for the site locations, providing community outreach, programming for the various sites based on client and program needs, covering for site director absence, as needed, due to vacation, illness or lack of staff, along with other duties as they are assigned.
 Incumbent will monitor County Nutrition Sites.

 ESSENTIAL DUTIES include the following.
 Other duties may be assigned.